 - tag headings and other parts of the document properly, so screen readers can understand the page structure

-- make sure we include alt text alongside non-decorative images, so people who can’t see them understand why they’re there
+- make sure we describe non-decorative images, so people who can’t see them can understand what they’re there for

 How accessible our documents are